unChaz/sci-fi-5e/srd/equipment/magic_items.md

 * You ignore difficult terrain created by ice or snow.
 * You can tolerate temperatures as low as −50 degrees Fahrenheit without any additional protection.
 If you wear heavy clothes, you can tolerate temperatures as low as −100 degrees Fahrenheit.

-### Bowl of Commanding Water Elementals

-_Wondrous item, rare_

-While this bowl is filled with water, you can use an action to speak the bowl’s command word and summon a water elemental, as if you had cast the _conjure elemental_ tek skill.
-The bowl can’t be used this way again until the next dawn.

-The bowl is about 1 foot in diameter and half as deep.
-It weighs 3 pounds and holds about 3 gallons.

 ### Bracers of Gunnery

 _Wondrous item, uncommon (requires attunement)_